Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 \textit{Matrices sparse in the computational basis.} For the quantum query-optimal algorithm one can also consider the quantum sparse access model,\footnote{This consists of oracles to coherently access the non-zero row and column entries, as well as an additional oracle to coherently access all matrix entries.} which can be efficiently converted into a block encoding model using $\OC(\textrm{polylog} (N/\varepsilon))$ qubits and $\OC(\textrm{polylog} (N/\varepsilon))$ elementary gates \cite{gilyen2019quantum}.
 Thus, if this access model is naturally available, a significant space and time saving can be made.
 However, this access will typically arise because of inherent structure in the matrix, which enables the computation of entries, given their indices.
 If this structure is not present, and we just have a generic sparse matrix, we still require QRAM for the most efficient block-encoding of the matrix.
-In this case, implementation of the quantum sparse access structure in minimal depth implementation uses $\widetilde{\OC}(Ns)$ qubits and ${\OC}(\log N)$ overhead \cite{di2020fault}, where $s$ is the minimization over the row sparsity and column sparsity.
-In this case, the block-encoded complexities would be similar to that quoted in Table~\ref{table:linear-systems}, but with an up to quadratically more efficient qubit overhead.
-We remark that for specific classes of matrices there may also be more efficient ways to enact the sparse data access model \cite{camps2022explicit}, but we leave the comparison for such special cases to be beyond the scope of this work.
+In this case, implementation of the quantum sparse access structure in minimal depth implementation uses $\widetilde{\OC}(Ns)$ qubits and ${\OC}(\log N)$ overhead \cite{di2020fault}, where $s$ is the minimization over the row sparsity and column sparsity. {Thus, the quantum space complexities could be up to quadratically better for sparse matrices than what is quoted in Table~\ref{table:linear-systems}, but it still is linear in $N$.
+The corresponding runtime is $\widetilde{\OC}(s\kappa \log(N)/\varepsilon)$ using coherent approaches for expectation value estimation} \cite{knill2007optimal, wang2019accelerated}.
+We remark that for specific classes of matrices there may also be more efficient ways to directly enact the sparse data access model \cite{camps2022explicit}, but we leave the comparison for such special cases to be beyond the scope of this work.

 Finally, we remark that in Tables \ref{table:linear-systems} and \ref{table:linear-systems2} we presume that the relevant data structure for the input vector $\vec{b}$ is efficiently provided.
 In general, providing the input state $\kt{\vec{b}}$ also requires a QRAM.
 We recall that with our randomized scheme we can circumvent this quantum resources cost by providing additional classical pre-processing overhead (see Proposition \ref{prop:statistical-encoding}).